 Secondary Objectives

+To investigate the association between exposure to antibiotics within 1-year after birth and asthma in 3 years, with adjustment for confounding factors.

 To investigate the association between exposure to antibiotics within 1-year after birth and Atopy + wheeze in 1 year, with adjustment for confounding factors.

-To investigate the association between exposure to antibiotics within 1-year after birth and asthma in 3 years, with adjustment for confounding factors.

-Exploratory Objective
+Exploratory Objectives

 To explore the effect of antibiotics usage at different time point on incidence of events (Atopy + wheeze at 1 year old, asthma at 3 and 5 years old), with adjustment for confounding factors.